Reflecting Upon Irreducible Mind

 consciousness is a given fact, not a fact explanable in terms of other

-the material universe is not product of anything; it's eternal and uncreated
+that the material universe is not product of anything; it's eternal and

-fact of existence.
-For materialists, "explain matter" is unreasonable since
+uncreated fact of existence.
+For materialists, "explain matter" is unreasonable

-that matter is an ultimate given reality, not explanable in terms of other
+since that matter is an ultimate given reality, not explanable in terms

 Substance dualism does indeed have this strength

-reply to Jime's previous ones (that do not appear right here above, but that
+in reply to Jime's previous ones (that do not appear right here above, but

 But what I meant was perhaps more a word of astonishment towards the very